Tsuki no Ishi Momiji Park

 sightseeing

-The park is the origin of the stone tablet in which Kyoshi Takahama writes “Kokoniware Kuotomubeki Tsukinoishi”, and is very famous due to the yellowing leaves.
-The best time to see the yellowing of the leaves is around November, with around 50 acer amoenums lit up.
-The area become very crowded during this time, especially with those who are devoted to photography.
-The yellowing of leaves can be enjoyed at the adjoining prefectural nature museum as well.
+The park is named after the stone tablet on which Kyoshi Takahama wrote the haiku “Kokoniware Kuotomubeki Tsukinoishi,” and is very famous for its autumn leaves.
+The best time to see the autumn leaves is around November, with the illumination of around 50 acer amoenums Japanese maples.
+The area is very crowded during this time, especially with photography aficionados.
+You can enjoy the autumn leaves at the adjacent prefectural nature museum as well.

 Basic Information